luk1337/SauceNAO/README.md

 # WhatIS

-SauceNao is a reverse image search engine.
+SauceNAO is a reverse image search engine.

 The name 'SauceNAO' is derived from a slang form of "Need to know the source of this Now!" which has found common usage on image boards and other similar sites.